Religion

 These two verses are contrary to the Christianity that believed firstly; angle never breathed into her.
 Secondly, the way of breathing according to the language is debatable.
 Tafsir Jalayin[22] stated that Gabriel opened her garment and breathed into her and conceived Jesus.

-There are completely two different versions of the birth of Jesus, told in Christianity and Islam.
-Luke 2.1:7, expresses that while Joseph and Mary were on the way back from Nazareth to Bethlehem to be taxed in their home, as Caesar Augustus decreed that the entire world should be taxed, and everyone in his city.
+There are two completely different versions of the birth of Jesus, told in Christianity and Islam.
+Luke 2.1:7 expresses that while Joseph and Mary were on the way back from Nazareth to Bethlehem to be taxed in their home, Caesar Augustus decreed that the entire world should be taxed, as well as everyone in his city.
 Jesus was born in Bethlehem in a manger because they have no rooms.

-In Matthew 2.1-13, the wise men from the East followed the star and came to Bethlehem to worship him and bring with them a gift, Gold, Frankincense, and Myrrh.
+In Matthew 2.1-13, the wise men from the East followed the star and came to Bethlehem to worship him and bring with them a gift: Gold Frankincense and Myrrh.
 Mary had the support of her espouse, wise men, and shepherd during the birth of Jesus.
 Contrary to the Gospels, in Qur’an there is a different version of the story: Firstly, verses 17-22 it is referred to the pregnancy, and the time of birth of Jesus, in concise verses describing the birth of Jesus, Mary went to the trunk of a palm tree.
-The verses are shown that Mary was alone without any support from her family or people close to her.
+The verses show that Mary was alone without any support from her family or people close to her.
 Instead, the divine voice cried to her below her, and said: “Grieve not, your Lord provided a water stream under you and shook the trunk of the date palm towards you, it will let fall fresh ripe dates upon you.”
-Secondly, it is believed the loneliest Mary without support made her devastated and wish to be dead.
+Secondly, it is believed the loneliest Mary, without support, is devastated and wishes to die.
 The verse 19.23 Mary said ‘would that I had died before this, and had been forgotten and out of sight!”

 Here, it shows that the two primary sources of Islam and Christianity are telling completely different stories.
-In Gospel, she was fully supported by her spouse, and also humankind was affirming the prophecy of Jesus, shepherds, and wise men, while in Qur’an she was alone, but the voice of the angel supported her.
+In the Gospel, she was fully supported by her spouse, and also humankind was affirming the prophecy of Jesus, shepherds, and wise men, while in the Qur’an, she was alone, but the voice of the angel supported her.

-According to Ruether who searched for the root of the embodied goddess image of Mary in the faith of Christianity.
-She stated the image of Mary had picked the goddess characters and some believe that Mary is the ultimate survivor of the goddess.
-Ruether said, this description might have been rooted in ancient mythology like Isis was virgin and mother of Hours in Egypt, and Ishtar was a goddess mother in Babylon.”[28]Also, she added, that the image of Mary, a mother and a babe in her lap which is in most churches is borrowed from Christians in Egypt that rooted in the Isis goddess.
-That image became a favorite image in Christian art.
+According to Ruether, who searched for the root of the embodied goddess image of Mary in the faith of Christianity.
+She stated that Mary’s image had picked the goddess characters, and some believed that Mary was the ultimate survivor of the goddess.
+Ruether said this description might have been rooted in ancient mythology, like Isis was a virgin and mother of Hours in Egypt, and Ishtar was a goddess mother in Babylon.”[28]Also, she added that the image of Mary, a mother and a babe in her lap, which is in most churches, is borrowed from Christians in Egypt and is rooted in the Isis goddess.
+That image became a favourite image in Christian art.
 Symbols for the new queen of heaven were borrowed from the earlier queens: the mural crown of Cybele and the stars and moon of Isis.[29]
-It is noticed that Mary has got many epithets such as Mother of the Virgin, Mother of God, and Queen of heaven.
+It is noticed that Mary has many epithets, such as Mother of the Virgin, Mother of God, and Queen of Heaven.
 And those titles of the goddess were used by the Pagans.

-The concept of the Mother of God who is referred to as Mary has been controversially debatable.
-Ruether believes that this title was probably first used by Egyptians in the fourth century, whereas Church in Ephesus used the title Mother of Christ.
-In 431 A.D the Egyptians controlled Nestorius and imposed their views upon them.
-But when in 451 A.D Rome retook control, Leo 1 the bishop of Rome, suggested that the name of Mother of God is accepted on the ground that Jesus has a divine nature and human nature which are mingled in him.[30]
+The concept of the Mother of God, who is referred to as Mary, has been controversially debatable.
+Ruether believes that this title was probably first used by Egyptians in the fourth century, whereas the Church in Ephesus used the title Mother of Christ.
+In 431 A.D., the Egyptians controlled Nestorius and imposed their views upon them.
+But when in 451 A.D Rome retook control, Leo 1, the bishop of Rome, suggested that the name of Mother of God is accepted on the ground that Jesus has a divine nature and human nature which are mingled in him.[30]

-In 431 A.D, The Mother of God was officially declared by church fathers in Ephesus that Mary is Theotokos (Mother of God).[31]
+In 431 A.D., The Mother of God was officially declared by church fathers in Ephesus that Mary is Theotokos (Mother of God).[31]
 That declaration has influenced the art, architecture, songs, and writing that are seen in all the churches.
 Therefore, the term Mother of God has been used by Roman Catholic and Eastern Orthodox churches.
-I believe this influence might cause as the result in Mary’s living with the Apostles John in Ephesus after fleeing from Jerusalem.
+I believe this influence might be the result of Mary’s living with the Apostles John in Ephesus after fleeing from Jerusalem.

 Also, the title of Mary “Queen of Heaven” is linked to ascending her body to heaven after his death which is in the term ‘Assumption of Mary’ used.
 Ruether also stated that Mary took the title of the Mother of God in the fifth century.
 This title was probably first used by Egyptian theologians in the fourth century.[32]

-Also, she stated that this is an assumption believed in the West, and the Middle Ages which is based on the New Testament Apocrypha two different versions of the death of Mary has stated.
-In the first version, the body of Mary is ascending to heaven with the saints until the resurrection, this version is stated by Evangelist Pseudo-John in ‘The Falling Asleep of Mary.
-The second version of the story is by Pseudo-Melito in Transitus Mariae, the story stated that Jesus had resurrected the body of Mary after her death.
+Also, she stated that this is an assumption believed in the West and the Middle Ages, which is based on the New Testament Apocrypha, two different versions of the death of Mary.
+In the first version, the body of Mary ascends to heaven with the saints until the resurrection.
+This version is stated by Evangelist Pseudo-John in ‘The Falling Asleep of Mary.
+The second version of the story is by Pseudo-Melito in Transitus Mariae; the story states that Jesus resurrected Mary’s body after her death.
 [33]

-Adrian Gilbert has added to that later that the title of Mary became ‘star of the sea’, they meant by sea is sky and star is Sirius.[34]
+Adrian Gilbert added that later, Mary’s title became ‘star of the sea’; they meant the sea was the sky and the star was Sirius.[34]
 In much ancient religion and mythology, Sirius is considered the goddess.
-For instance, Sirius was called Spdt by Egyptians and Sothis by Greek.[35]
+For instance, Sirius was called Spdt by Egyptians and Sothis by Greeks.[35]
 In 1854, the Roman Catholic Church, Pope Pius IX declared Mary sinless[36], and in 1951, they reported that she had ascended into heaven, where she was crowned as the “Queen of heaven.
 “Also, she stated that the name Virgin Mary is not suggested to any superior to her, but the statement is about Jesus.
 Nevertheless, she did not remain a virgin after the birth of Jesus, as stated in the Gospels she had other children.
-[37] Also, Mary was expressed as being a patron of agricultural fertility.
+[37] Mary was also described as a patron of agricultural fertility.
 From the fifth century on, the feasts of Mary duplicated the high points of the traditional cycle of the year.
 The Feasts of sowing, harvesting, and vintage in mid-May (The feast of Mary’s Queenship); mid-August (The Feast of the Assumption), and initially for some December (The feast of Annunciation).

-In this section, the focus is an Article written by Loren D. Lybarger[38], he deeply researched Mary having a prophetic position.
-The author has highlighted the magnificent points of how God is given the power which is equal to other prophets.
-First of all, based on verses 3.33-34, the central issue about Maryam is purity and conceived out of wedlock in favor of Allah.
-Then in verse 3:36, Maryam’s mother sought from Allah to protect her daughter from Satan, then she brought to the temple to devote herself to God.
+In this section, the focus is an article written by Loren D. Lybarger[38], who deeply researched Mary’s prophetic position.
+The author highlights the magnificent points of how God is given power that is equal to other prophets.
+First of all, based on verses 3.33-34, the central issue about Maryam is purity and conceived out of wedlock in favour of Allah.
+Then, in verse 3:36, Maryam’s mother sought Allah to protect her daughter from Satan, and then she brought her to the temple to devote herself to God.

-Lybarger followed by verse 3:37 when Zachariah visited Maryam always the food provided to her and asked her where the food came, she said is from Allah.
-Which is indicated by the sign of the prophecy and miracles.
+Lybarger followed by verse 3:37, when Zachariah visited Maryam always, the food was provided to her and they asked her where the food came from; she said it was from Allah, which is indicated by the signs of the prophecy and miracles.
 Lybarger also focused on the differences among scholars regarding the status of Mary.
-For instance, he referred to Razi, as he did not believe that Maryam was performing any miracle, but also there was no denial of her special status given by God.
-Although Razi referred to the Ḥadīth from Hasan al-Basri on the authority of al-Qaffal stated that “Mary spoke in infancy as did Christ.
+For instance, he referred to Razi, as he did not believe that Maryam was performing any miracle, but there was no denial of her special status given by God.
+Although Razi referred to the Ḥadīth from Hasan al-Basri on the authority of al-Qaffal, stated that “Mary spoke in infancy as did Christ.
 She never was nursed at a breast, but her nourishment was sent to her from Paradise.”

-Then, Razi based on verse 12:109 and Ḥadīth of Hasan al-Basri came to conclude that Maryam did not perform any miracles but she was bestowed and honored.
-Lybarger referred to another Mu’tazilī exegete, al-Jubbāī, who believed that prophecy is only for men, and only prophets could perform miracles.
+Then, Razi, based on verse 12:109 and Ḥadīth of Hasan al-Basri, came to conclude that Maryam did not perform any miracles, but she was bestowed and honoured.
+Lybarger referred to another Mu’tazilī exegete, al-Jubbāī, who believed that prophecy is only for men and only prophets could perform miracles.

-Therefore, although Maryam did give the message only gave birth to Jesus while the other six points are parallel to Maryam’s roles.
-Based on, the Qur’ānic verses such as verses 3:33-34, verses 3:45-46, she is pure and chosen by Allah, preferred above all the women of creation, and Allah has given to her glad tidings of a word, which is Jesus.
+Therefore, although Maryam did give the message that only gave birth to Jesus, the other six points are parallel to Maryam’s roles.
+Based on the Qur’ānic verses such as verses 3:33-34 and verses 3:45-46, she is pure and chosen by Allah, preferred above all the women of creation, and Allah has given to her glad tidings of a word, which is Jesus.

 According to Lybarger the mother of Maryam, Hanna, and Zachariah, both yearned and prayed to God to give them a child, then God blessed them both with Maryam and Yahya respectively.
 These instances depicted the sign of the prophecy as a result of prayer and human desire.

-Also, Lybarger linked two stories based on verses3:30 and verse 3:42, that Spirit has visited both Maryam and Zachariah in “The Sanctuary”.
-And how the miraculous divine provisioning by providing her food by Allah.
+Also, Lybarger linked two stories based on verses 3:30 and verse 3:42, in which Spirit visited both Maryam and Zachariah in “The Sanctuary”.
+And how miraculous divine provisioning is done by providing her food to Allah.

-The holiness of Mary is especially highlighted by Catholics even they pray to Mary.
-Mary became the Mediate between them to God.
+The holiness of Mary is especially highlighted by Catholics even when they pray to Mary.
+Mary became the Mediate between them and God.
 Marina Warner stated that “Mary mediates between Heaven and Earth.”[40]
-Also, she said, that Mary grants the boons through his son as he is a God, as she has not got any power on her own.[41]Even today Mary has a symbolic figure in Catholic Church, they have Marian day on Saturday and Mary for May, and in addition to that, they have many feasts to honor of Virgin Mary.[42]
+Also, she said that Mary grants the boons through his son as he is a God, as she has not got any power of her own.[41]Even today Mary has a symbolic figure in Catholic Church, they have Marian day on Saturday and Mary for May, and in addition to that, they have many feasts to honor of Virgin Mary.[42]

 Also, another Ḥadīth said in Jamī at-Tirmidhi[46]And Sahih al-Bukhari[47] Prophet said “Many a 002.3

-The holiness in Islamic religions made some Muslims fabricate the Ḥadīth that in Paradise Prophet Muhammed will marry Mary.
-Al-Qurtubi in Tafsir of verse 66.5, which is the wives of Prophet in Paradise, narrated from al-Kalbi, that the Virgin referred to Maryam, daughter of ‘Imran.[48]
+The holiness in Islamic religions made some Muslims fabricate the Ḥadīth that in Paradise, Prophet Muhammed will marry Mary.
+Al-Qurtubi in Tafsir of verse 66.5, which is the wives of the Prophet in Paradise, narrated from al-Kalbi that the Virgin referred to Maryam, daughter of ‘Imran.[48]
 Whereas, Ibn Kathir stated those Hadiths which were mentioned by al-Tabarani and Hafiz b.
 ‘Is–car and another three Hadiths are a week.[49]
 Therefore, those Ḥadīths are refuted by Ibn Kathir.

-In both religions, there is no role of Mary in the apostle of Jesus.
-Only in one event that Mary tried to expose the divinity of Jesus to the people.
+In both religions, Mary does not have the role of the apostle of Jesus.
+Only in one event did Mary try to expose the divinity of Jesus to the people.
 In John 2: 3-5, when Mary and Jesus were invited to the wedding party, the wine ran out.
 Here, we could see Mary asking Jesus to do something, in other words, to perform the miracle.
-It is clear that Mary knew that Jesus has almighty power otherwise she would have asked him.
+It is clear that Mary knew that Jesus had almighty power; otherwise, she would have asked him.
 Jesus told Mary ‘my time is not yet coming.
 To read the conversation between Mother and Son, that would be noticed she tried to expose Jesus to people.

-It seems after Jesus was crucified the role of Mary with Mary Magdalene started.
-According to Matthew 28:1-10, Mary accompanied by Mary Magdalene went to see the sepulcher, then the angel appeared to them and said Jesus is risen and told to his disciples.
-While Mary and Mary Magdalene on their way, Jesus appeared to them and asked them to tell his disciples to go to Galilee and see him there.
+It seems that after Jesus was crucified, Mary’s role with Mary Magdalene started.
+According to Matthew 28:1-10, Mary, accompanied by Mary Magdalene, went to see the sepulchre, and then the angel appeared to them and said Jesus was risen and told to his disciples.
+While Mary and Mary Magdalene were on their way, Jesus appeared to them and asked them to tell his disciples to go to Galilee and see him there.
 The role of Mary seems focused only when she was a witness of seen angle and informed her that Jesus is raised, and saw Jesus with her own eyes.

 However, in late Christianity by Catholic orthodox, the role of Mary increased in contrast to the Protestant.
-Mellon, stated that the idea of the humility of Mary by Martin Luther had minimized her theological importance, and her role no more than a housewife.
-Mellon has added the views of other important reformers of Protestant such as Calvin and Zwingli, which stated Mary was humble and never had claimed that having a role of Intercessor or Co-Redeemer for herself.[50]
+Mellon stated that Martin Luther’s idea of Mary’s humility had minimized her theological importance and her role as no more than a housewife.
+Mellon has added the views of other important reformers of Protestants, such as Calvin and Zwingli, who stated Mary was humble and never had claimed to have the role of Intercessor or Co-Redeemer.[50]

 Quran and Gospel both are silent on the end of Mary.
-However, there is a myth associated with the death of Mary that her body ascended to the heavens.
-Many paintings are there revealing Mary lying on the bed with folded hands.
+However, there is a myth associated with Mary’s death that her body ascended to the heavens.
+Many paintings reveal Mary lying on the bed with folded hands.
 Also, she was surrounded by Apostles and angels, and Jesus visited her to ascend her to Heaven.[51]

 According to Warner, the tale of Mary is derived from many ancient eastern stories.
-The preceding script is written about her afterlife called ‘Obsequies of the Holy Virgin.
-Also, Warner referred to this script that is written in Syriac language; and either, was written in the third century according to Catholic Scholar E. Cothenet or a hundred and fifty years later according to W. Wright.[52]
+The preceding script is about her afterlife, which is called ‘Obsequies of the Holy Virgin.
+Also, Warner referred to this script as written in Syriac language, and either was written in the third century, according to Catholic Scholar E. Cothenet, or a hundred and fifty years later, according to W. Wright.[52]

 Conclusion

 On a conclusive note, the present paper has attempted to sketch the similarities and differences in the portrayal of Mary in two pertinent religions that have a high notion of her.
 It was found that there is no difference in the representation of Mary as per piousness, purity, and being the mother of Jesus Christ/Eesa.
-In Christianity, despite the four religious Gospels do not contain much information about Mary and her role in the missionary of Jesus, she is an iconic figure and has a divine motherly statute for her followers, especially for the Catholics.
-Many religious rituals are named after mother Mary, such as designating Saturday as Marian day month of May.
-Many feasts and festivals are organized throughout the year to honor mother, Mary.
-Catholics believe in her as a goddess, second eve, and queen of the heavens after her body ascended to heaven.
+In Christianity, despite the four religious Gospels not containing much information about Mary and her role as the missionary of Jesus, she is an iconic figure and has a divine motherly statute for her followers, especially the Catholics.
+Many religious rituals are named after Mother Mary, such as designating Saturday as the Marian Day month of May.
+Many feasts and festivals are organized throughout the year to honour Mother Mary.
+Catholics believe in her as a goddess, second Eve, and queen of the heavens after her body ascended to heaven.

 “None are born except that Satan touches them upon their birth, due to which it comes out screaming from its touch, except Mary and her son (Jesus).”